The Smarter Way to Serve

 - Use your skill set in a hands-on approach to learning and develop vital skills in project management, teamwork, and communication.

 - Contribute to solving social issues and make an impact for people around the world.

-- Strengthen your resume and get internship experience while earning three university credits.
+- Strengthen your résumé and get internship experience while earning three university credits.

-- Work directly with CEOs and Directors of both nonprofit and for-profit companies.
+- Work directly with CEOs and directors of both nonprofit and for-profit companies.

 Your Social Innovation Project will be an on-campus internship where you and a team of three to four student volunteers are paired with a partner organization such as Fundacion Paraguaya, Google Community Leaders, or Ashoka to help them find solutions to the challenges of their cause.

 - Contribute seven to nine hours of work per week

 - Meet seven times for the three-credit class to learn valuable skills